juangamella/ges/README.md

 Thus, **this implementation might be for you if**:

 - you want a dependency-light implementation (the only dependency outside the Python Standard Library is numpy), or
 - you want to rewrite parts of GES for your own research, but you'd rather do it in Python.
-The code has been written with an emphasis on readability, and everything is thoroughly documented and properly referenced back to the [GES](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)/[GIES](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf) papers.
+The code has been written with an emphasis on readability, and everything is thoroughly documented and referenced back to the [GES](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)/[GIES](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf) papers.

 **You should not use this implementation if:**